aishadahesh/uoh-ay26-book-generator/README.md

 The assignment asks for a 15-page article/book generated with CrewAI and LaTeX.
 This repository implements that as a complete software project, not as a one-time pasted answer.

+The generator is interactive: the user can choose the research topic, select the output language (`english` or `hebrew`), and decide whether the result should be an `article` or a `book`.
+Those choices change the final LaTeX structure, not only the title.
+Book mode includes a linked table of contents and chapter-style organization, while article mode keeps a tighter paper-like structure without a table of contents.
+Hebrew mode localizes the title page and uses right-to-left text/table handling; English mode includes a Hebrew BiDi demonstration paragraph.

 The workflow is:

 ```text